DevLARLEY/WidevineFetch/DOCUMENTATION.md

 YOu can open an issue if you'd like me to upload it to the GitHub repo.

 ## Logging
-Define empty variables that will be added on the module is loaded. \
+Define empty variables that will be added when the module is loaded. \
 Call the following functions to print text to the logging box or open an error dialog.
 ```python
 INFO = None